-March 10th is World Kidney Day, a chance for people around the world to take more notice of their kidneys, and make sure that they are looking after one of the most important organs in their bodies.
+Every year, on the second Tuesday in March, it’s World Kidney Day.
+It’s a chance for people around the world to take more notice of their kidneys, and make sure that they are looking after one of the most important organs in their bodies.

 They are responsible for cleaning out all the toxins that are produced within your body and ensure that they stay at a level which is safe for your body.